exorev07/Micro-Mouse-Project/README.md

 ## Setup Instructions

-1. Upload the `micromouse_navigation_code.ino` to your Arduino board
+1. Upload the `micromouse_navigation_code.ino` to the Arduino board
-2. Adjust the `wallThreshold` value based on your IR sensor readings
+2. Adjust the `wallThreshold` value based on the IR sensor readings
 3. Modify `baseSpeed` to control robot speed (0-255)
 4. Place the robot in a maze and power on